 It’s easy to ride on a dry surface, but it’s been said that skilled motorcycle riders are made in the rain!
-Even though you can plan for your ride as best can be, eventually you will get caught in a downpour.
+Even though you can plan your ride as best can be, eventually you will get caught in a downpour.

-As a motorcycle instructor and a road racer, with a second place podium in the rain (TT Circuit Assen), I recommend to all riders I’ve coached, that you might as well embrace it.
-If you prepare yourself and try NOT to avoid riding your motorcycle in the rain, you’ll learn a lot in these conditions.
-Much of the anxiety felt riding in the rain arises from imaginings, and other riders’ poor experiences – usually prompted by panic.
-Riding your motorcycle in the rain is part of the total adventure of motorcycling and you can really make some fun out of – riding in the rain.
+As a motorcycle instructor and a road racer with a second place podium in the rain (TT Circuit Assen), I recommend to all riders I’ve coached, that you might as well embrace riding in the rain.
+If you prepare yourself and stop avoiding riding your motorcycle in the rain, you’ll learn a lot of useful skills, in these particular conditions.
+Much of the anxiety felt riding in the rain, arises from imaginings, and other riders’ poor experiences.
+Experiences usually prompted by panic.
+Riding your motorcycle in the rain is part of the total adventure of motorcycling and when you know what to do and what to expect, you you can really have some fun in it!

 “Go out and ride in the rain.” – Vicki Gray, Instructor

-Once you’ve gained yourself some seat time, in the rain, you’ll find your skills and confidence will increase.
-You’ll find at rain’s threat, you won’t let it stop it you from getting out there and enjoying yourself.
+Once you’ve obtained some seat time in the rain, you’ll find your skills and confidence will increase.
+You’ll find at rains threat, you won’t let it stop it you from getting out there and enjoying yourself.

 If you’re still in doubt, here are six good reasons you should get there and ride in the rain, anyway.